charlie0129/batt/README.md

 > Currently, it is command-line only.
 Some knowledge of the command-line is recommended.
 A native GUI is possible but not planned.

 1. Get the binary.
 You can download from GitHub releases or build it yourself.
-See [Building](#building) for more details.
+See [Building](#Building) for more details.
 2. Put the binary somewhere safe.
 You don't want to move it after installation.
 It is recommended to save it in your `$PATH`.
 For example, `/usr/local/bin`.
-3. Run `batt` to see if it works (shows help messages)
+3. Run `batt` in terminal to see if it works.
+If it works, it will show help messages.
 4. Install daemon.
-This is required to make `batt` work.
+This component is what actually controls charging.
 Run `sudo batt install` to install the daemon.
-You can run `sudo batt uninstall` to uninstall the daemon if you want.
+To uninstall, run `sudo batt uninstall`.
 5. Test if it works by running `sudo ./batt status`.
 If you see some JSON config, you are good to go!
-6. Now, time to get started.
+6. `batt` is now running!
+By default `batt` will set a charge limit to 60%.
+7. Time to customize it a little.
 Run `batt help` to see all available commands.
 To see help for a specific command, run `batt help <command>`.
-For example, `batt help limit`.
+For example, to set the charge limit to 80%, run `sudo batt limit 80`.
+To disable the limit, run `sudo batt limit 100`.

-> As said before, it is recommended to disable macOS's optimized charging when using `batt`.
+8. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
 To do so, open System Preferences, go to Battery, and uncheck "Optimize battery charging".

 ## Usage